Brett-Tanner/Journal/2024/Sep_24.md

 ### Leaving prep

 - Registration Page
-  - Identify & fix in-view DB access
-    - [] Afternoon Reg Form
-  - Refactor the controller to be less of a mess/remove filtering from view
-    - [] Come up with better variable names, like all_registered_slots, registered_slots and unregistered_slots are so confusing
+  - Eliminate unnecessary instance variables, and add new ones if needed
     - [] Clean up logic in the confirm controller method too, especially around the ignored stuff
+    - []
+  - [] Write a JS enabled system spec to check it all works
   - [] Completely refactor the form/JS setup to have all the inputs just point directly at the form
+    - [] Use the fact there's only one price list instance variable now
+    - [] Rename `others_cost` to `siblings_event_cost`
+    - [] Alter the JS to preserve commas in the calculated total price
+  - [] Refactor radio partial to Haml
+    - [] See if the branches can be combined
   - [] Copy the missing translations
-  - [] Write a JS enabled system spec to check it all works
-    - For god knows what reason the controller can't find the event when I try to write this (despite it 100% being there and accessible in the spec code), so I guess I'll skip this for now
   - [] There are some methods on models that should be helpers, like `#date` on TimeSlot
 - [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
 - [] Add ability for admins to create admin accounts to LMS